riadinesh/URL-Service-Project/README.md

 http://127.0.0.1:5000/home

-To check whether a URL contains malware, route the address:
+To check whether a URL contains malware, input desired URL in the format below and route to the address.

 http://127.0.0.1:5000/url_name?url=http://test.com